All Posts

 ๐Ÿ“– Why RLHF Exists After Pretraining and SFT

 Pretraining teaches language fluency.
 SFT teaches example-following behavior.
-Yet product teams often still see issues:
+Yet product teams often still see issues after both stages:

 • responses that are technically correct but unhelpful,